osofem/bigarith.js/documentation/abs.md

 A BigArith object with it value set to the absolute value of the object abs() is called on.

 ### Description
-There are two functions which could be used the method, and the static method.
+There are two functions which could be used the *method function*, and the *static method function*.
 The method takes no parameter and returns the absolute value of the BigArith object it is called on.
 The static method however takes a paramter n and is always used as <code>BigArith.abs()</code>.

 ### Examples